jsrl/jsrl/README.md

 # About Me 👋

 Hi there!
-I'm **jsrl**, a **Data Engineer** passionate about designing, building, and optimizing data pipelines and infrastructures.
+I'm **jsrl**, a **Data Engineer** passionate about designing, building, and optimizing data pipelines.
 Welcome to my repository! 🚀

 ---